Before you clean

 Surface haze is treated as residue-related issues in the authority system, which helps determine how it should be approached and what risks matter most.

-Surface haze is linked in the graph to surfaces such as laminate, although the exact pattern depends on use, moisture, chemistry, and maintenance history.
+Surface haze is linked in the graph to surfaces such as granite countertops, although the exact pattern depends on use, moisture, chemistry, and maintenance history.

 Glass cleaning is one of the methods connected to surface haze in the cleaning graph.
 The correct choice still depends on surface compatibility and severity.